Mission Statement and Activities

 For persons requesting information or guidance regarding accessibility issues that pertain to the study, teaching, and dissemination of music theory, the Society will offer to facilitate communication with those who may be able to provide relevant advice and/or referrals to appropriate resources.

-- For information or guidance regarding accessibility issues, or for problems with or to provide feedback regarding this website's accessibility, please contact the Chair of the Accessibility Committee.
+- For information or guidance regarding accessibility issues, or for problems with or to provide feedback regarding this website's accessibility, please contact the Chair of the Committee on Disability and Accessibility.

 - Specific recommendations for conference participants pertaining to issues of accessibility and sustainability